 The famous Paladins’ auras will return in Shadowlands, and the Blessing of Sacrifice ability will be now available for all specializations.

 Since the very beginning of the game back in 2004, Holy Paladins were extremely strong healers for Tanks.
 What’s more, they became even better and stronger throughout the years and now can heal raid groups.
 Holy Paladins are not only strong but tenacious healers indeed.
+We should also note that Holy Paladins has the highest DPS which is very important at Mythic raiding, high keys at Mythic+, and also at the arena.

 Despite having a large amount of protecting and healing abilities, Protection Paladins lack the developers’ attention quite often.
 The strange mechanic where this specialization is forced to get it on the nose first thing and heal after plays a bad joke with both Paladins themselves and their allies.
 This issue is promised to be solved in Shadowlands, luckily, as Protection Paladin must be quite useful in Mythic + content.